 10. Create Work/Life Balance

 Most people already have this as a wish, but you have to be more intentional about learning and implementing secrets to creating a work/life balance.
-Your family needs it most.
+Make sure you can have a good time with your family while also working hard to provide for them.

 You can make it your goal to support your family members with funds to attain the highest level of education possible.
 This will take thinking outside the box to generate sufficient income.